imagekit-developer/imagekit-angular/README.md

 ### Lazy loading images

-You can lazy load images using `loading= "lazy"`.
-When you use `loading= "lazy"`, all images that are immediately viewable without scrolling load normally.
+You can lazy load images using `loading= "lazy```.
+When you use `loading= "lazy```, all images that are immediately viewable without scrolling load normally.
 Those far below the device viewport are only fetched when the user scrolls near them.

 The SDK uses a fixed threshold based on the effective connection type to ensure that images are loaded early enough so that they have finished loading once the user scrolls near to them.